pbarber/ni-covid-tweets/README.md

 ## Deaths

 NISRA publishes [weekly deaths statistics](https://www.nisra.gov.uk/publications/weekly-death-statistics-northern-ireland-2021) when the number of deaths registered in a week is five or more.

+## Clusters and outbreaks

+NI's Public Health Agency (PHA) has published [weekly updates on clusters and probably outbreaks](https://www.publichealth.hscni.net/publications/covid-19-clusteroutbreak-summary) since early 2021.
+The data is published weekly but covers the preceding four weeks.
+The charts show the totals for each category (clusters/outbreaks).
+It would be preferable to show the number of new clusters/outbreaks on a weekly basis but it has not been possible to accurately calculate this from the reports.

 ## Variants